rdkcentral/rdkb-halif-cellular/docs/pages/CellularHalSpec.md

 ## Logging and debugging requirements

-Cellular HAL component should log all the error and critical informative messages, preferably using syslog, printf which helps to debug/triage the issues and understand the functional flow of the system.
+The component should log all the error and critical informative messages, preferably using syslog, printf which helps to debug/triage the issues and understand the functional flow of the system.

 The logging should be consistent across all HAL components.

-If the vendor is going to log then it has to be logged in `cellular_vendor_hal.log` file name which can be placed in `/rdklogs/logs/` or `/var/tmp/` directory.
+If the vendor is going to log then it has to be logged in cellular_vendor_hal.log file name which can be placed in /rdklogs/logs/ directory.

 Logging should be defined with log levels as per Linux standard logging.
+The logging levels specified by the Linux standard logging, in descending order of severity, are FATAL, ERROR, WARNING, NOTICE, INFO, DEBUG, TRACE.

 ## Memory and performance requirements